Ciran0/Clia/README.md

 - [ ] A continental crust option that allows the user to surroung the cratons with a new polygon
 - [ ] Check if the supercontinent correctly surrounds every cratons

+### Arbitrary editing
+> "As a user, I want to be able to create or modify features without having to justify it with techtonic history"

+- [ ] A "generic feature" option that allows the user to add custom features
+- [ ] The user can define how these new features interact with the tectonic process

 ### Flowlines and mid ocean ridges
 > "As a user, I want to see flowlines between diverging plates as well as the mid ocean ridge"